Naoko Sakamoto (runner)

-Naoko Sakamoto (坂本 直子, Sakamoto Naoko) (born 14 November 1980 in Nishinomiya) is a Japanese long-distance runner who specializes in the marathon race.
-In 2003, she competed in the women's marathon at the 2003 World Championships in Athletics held in Paris, France.
-She finished in 4th place.
+Naoko Sakamoto (坂本 直子, Sakamoto Naoko) is a Japanese long-distance runner who specializes in the marathon race.
+In 2003, she finished 4th place in the women's marathon at the 2003 World Championships in Athletics held in Paris, France.
+In 2004, she was the winner of the Osaka Ladies Marathon and finished 7th place in the women's marathon at the 2004 Summer Olympics.